 The biggest trial in Meta's history starts Monday.
 Here's what to know

-At stake is the future Meta's enormous advertising business and the prospect of having to spin off its hugely popular services into separate companies.
+At stake is the future of Meta's $1.4 trillion advertising business and the prospect of having to spin off its hugely popular services into separate companies — a corporate breakup the likes of which has not been seen since AT&T's telephone monopoly was forced to split apart more than 40 years ago.

 Lawyers for the FTC and Meta will deliver opening statements on Monday before U.S. District Judge James Boasberg in a trial expected to stretch for seven to eight weeks.